Back to Blog

 What is the cost of oral cancer treatment in Chennai?

-Who is the best oral cancer surgeon in Chennai?
+Who is a recommended oral cancer surgeon in Chennai?

-Dr. Vidhyadharan Sivakumar is a leading Head & Neck Surgical Oncologist and Clinical Director at THANC Hospital in Chennai.
-With extensive experience and international training, including expertise in Transoral Robotic Surgery (TORS), he offers advanced surgical solutions for oral cancer.
+Dr. Vidhyadharan Sivakumar is a fellowship-trained Head & Neck Surgical Oncologist and Clinical Director at THANC Hospital, Kilpauk, Chennai.
+With 20+ years of experience, 3000+ surgeries, and European Board certification (FEB-ORL HNS), he offers advanced surgical solutions for oral cancer.

 Is oral cancer treatment covered by insurance in India?